pablobernabeu/VTT-Transcription-App/README.md

 ## Code details

 The core of the application is in the script [VTT-Transcription-App.Rmd](https://github.com/pablobernabeu/VTT-Transcription-App/blob/main/VTT-Transcription-App.Rmd).
-This file uses an additional script--[VTT-Transcription-App_doc_renderer.Rmd](https://github.com/pablobernabeu/VTT-Transcription-App/blob/main/VTT-Transcription-App_doc_renderer.Rmd)--to the download of `docx` documents.
-In turn, the latter file uses a template to format the `docx` documents.
+This file uses [an additional script](https://github.com/pablobernabeu/VTT-Transcription-App/blob/main/VTT-Transcription-App_doc_renderer.Rmd)--to the download of `docx` documents.
+In turn, the latter file uses a [Word template](https://github.com/pablobernabeu/VTT-Transcription-App/blob/main/VTT-Transcription-App-format-template.docx) to format the `docx` documents.